On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Self-similar Lie lattices

 where `$\sim$' denotes multiplication on the right by a $3\times 3$ matrix that is invertible over $\bb{Z}_p$.
 Observe that this is a fancy way to say that $p[L,L]+p^{s_0}L = p^{s_0}L$ (for $i=1,2$ a similar phenomenon does not happen, a fact that does not change the difficulty of the proof).
-From the other side
+On the other hand

 The entry $p^{s_0}$ on the sixth column is used to eliminate the entry $pa_2$ on the third one.
 Moreover, the entry $p^{s_0}$ on the fourth column is used to eliminate the entries $pa_0$ and $-ea_0$ on the first line.
-We get:
+We get

-From the non-self-similarity condition $v_p(e^2a_0+a_1) = v_p(a_0)=s_0$, so that the entry $e^2a_0+a_1$ may be used to eliminate all the other entries on the second row.
-After having done that, one may permute the columns and get the same normal form as for $A'$.
-The proof of this case is concluded. \end{proof}
+From the non-self-similarity condition, $v_p(e^2a_0+a_1) = v_p(a_0)=s_0$, so that the entry $e^2a_0+a_1$ may be used to eliminate all the other entries on the second row.
+After having done that, one may permute the columns and get the same normal form as for $A'$. \end{proof}